CASFRI/CASFRI/README.md

   b) one of the CASFRI normalized tables from the casfri50 schema (cas_all, dst_all, eco_all, lyr_all, nfl_all).

 # Parallelization
-Conversion, translation, production of the historical table and production of the inventory coverages are all very long processes when translating many inventories.
+Conversion, translation, production of the geo-historical table and production of the inventory coverages are all very long processes when dealing with many inventories.
 In its current state, with more than 50 inventories supported, the final cas_all table gathers more than 66 million stands.
 If you include the other CASFRI tables (eco_all, dst_all, lyr_all, nfl_all and geo_all) that's more than 225 million rows translated.
 If you multiply this by the number of attributes composing each CASFRI table you get more than 3 billion values to translate.
 Even for a powerful database management system like PostgreSQL, that's a lot of information to process.

 Much effort have been deployed during the development of CASFRI 5 to make this process as quick and efficient as possible.
 Moving from PostgreSQL 11 to PostgreSQL 13 and from PostGIS 2.5 to PostGIS 3.1 has been a good step in this regard.
 PostgreSQL 13 and up provide much better support for PARALLEL SAFE functions and PostGIS 3.1 uses the new faster GEOS 3.9 geometry library.